• Post a Project

 As cyberthreats become more complicated and harder to spot, AI is taking on a bigger role in many defense strategies—not as a replacement for people but as a second set of eyes that sees what humans might miss.

-Outsourcing and Collaboration: The Key to Better Data Security?
+Outsourcing and Collaboration: The Key to Better AI Data Security?

 More than half of the businesses we surveyed (56%) now either fully outsource their data security or have their internal IT staff collaborate with external specialists.
 For many SMBs, the dual-pronged approach is the best of both worlds: in-house oversight with outside expertise.